 Force VPN Traffic On TUN Adapter

 When using a local VPN server, it is advisable to segregate internal and external network traffic over the different interfaces.
-Configure internal traffic over eth0
+Configure internal traffic over eth0 and external traffic over tun0.

 When using a local VPN server, it is advisable to segregate internal and external network traffic over the different interfaces.
-Configure internal traffic over eth0
+Configure internal traffic over eth0 and external traffic over tun0.

 To make iptables rules permanent, we need to save them to a configuration files and ensure they are restored on each boot.
 The following assumes that the current rules enabled are those to be made permanent.
 Save current rules to config file